Aug4

-And following the money gives a direct answer to this obesity problem. (see right, courtesy of wisegeek.com).
+And following the money gives a direct answer to this obesity problem. (see graphics, courtesy of wisegeek.com).
 Candy, pasta and bread are dirt cheap; fruits, veggies and nuts are not.

 Over the past four years, the supermarket price of the most nutrient-dense (read: most nutritious, in a good way) foods increased 29.2 percent.
 Those least nutrient-dense rose by 16.1 percent.
 Dr Dresnowski has been on this from early on.